 We aim to provide service of a standard that is acceptable to all our users.
 If we fail to do this we want to know about it.
 This will enable us not only to deal with the specific problem, but also to avoid it happening again.

-us.
-If you would like information about the complaints procedure,
+If the situation is not resolved informally, you can make your compliant formal.
+If you would like information about the formal complaints procedure,

 please contact Bhavesh Kotecha, Director of Finance and Resources at UKCISA.

 If you want to complain about our provision of immigration advice and

 services, you can also complain to the Office of the Immigration Services

 Commissioner.
 More details are available from the OISC website.

 In the UK, most organisations have an informal and formal process of resolving complaints.
 An informal process might mean talking to someone about something that you are dissatisfied with or unhappy about.
 If you have a personal tutor, this is usually the best person to start with.
 It's advisable to tackle problems as early as possible to avoid them becoming more serious and often the informal process can resolve any issues.

 If talking to someone is not an option (perhaps you are unhappy about the person you are supposed to talk to), you may have to start a more formal process by writing to a designated person in your institution.
 You should be able to find out about the procedures and who to contact by looking on your institution's website or in your course handbook.
 You can also seek advice and support from your students' union.
 They will be well-informed and be able to help you understand how the institution's processes work.

 There may be time limits for making a complaint.
 Always keep copies of any documents and correspondence relating to your complaint.